Katharine Cornell: Shakespeare and Anouilh

 In 1946, Cornell chose Shakespeare's Antony and Cleopatra, which opened at the Hanna Theater in Cleveland, a difficult role for which she was ideally suited.
 Critic Ward Morrison praised Cornell's "beauty and power and grandeur and I do not hesitate to proclaim it one of the finest achievements of her career."
 Again, Cornell's presence insured that this play had its longest run ever, at 251 performances.

 She followed that with Jean Anouilh's adaptation of the Greek tragedy Antigone.
 Sir Cedric Hardwicke played King Creon, and Marlon Brando was cast as The Messenger.
-After the opening, Cornell's friend Helen Keller told her, "This play is a parable of humanity.
+After the opening, Cornell's friend Helen Keller told her "This play is a parable of humanity.
 It has no time or space."
-One critic said, "if the world and the theatre had more courageous spirits like [Cornell], our cumulative dreams would be greater, our thoughts, nobler."
+One critic stated "if the world and the theatre had more courageous spirits like [Cornell], our cumulative dreams would be greater, our thoughts, nobler."

 Alternating with Antony, Cornell produced another revival of Barretts of Wimpole Street, for an eight-week tour to the West Coast, with Tony Randall in both plays, and Maureen Stapleton as Iras in Antony.
-Other cast members included Eli Wallach, Joseph Wiseman, Douglass Watson, Charles Nolte, and Charlton Heston.